Hydrate Drinks Group has been rescued from administration following operational issues.

 Healthy hydration has been gaining traction for some years, with consumers looking for drinking options with less sugar, cleaner ingredient decks, and function.

-However, it appears that it has been Hydrate’s own directors Ian Minton and David Salkeld who have whisked the business out of administration.
+It appears that it is Hydrate’s own directors Ian Minton and David Salkeld who have whisked the business out of administration.
 The beverage firm was promptly picked up by the duo’s other business Sky Drinks on 11 December, resulting in 30 jobs being saved as part of the deal.

 Commenting, Jason Greenhalgh, partner at Begbies Traynor, who was appointed joint administrator alongside his colleague Stephen Berry, said: “After a difficult period, the sale of Hydrate Drinks Group to Sky Drinks Group is very positive news.
 The company had seen its products be sold overseas and on the shelves of major retailers before falling into distress.